david1534/Hydroponic-Code/Simulation Code/Base/README.txt

 and off.
 The pumpStatus variable is updated to reflect the current status of the pump.
 The previousTime and previousPumpTime variables are updated to store the current time.
-The loop() function continuously calls the checkWaterLevel() and checkPumpStatus() functions to monitor the water level and control the pump.
+The loop() function continuously calls the checkWaterLevel() and checkPumpStatus() functions to monitor the water level and control the pump.a